 I was featured in Denver Life Magazine in September and November.
-And I was part of the opening night for Denver Fashion Weekend on Nov.
+And I was part of the opening night for the fall 2017 Denver Fashion Weekend on Nov.
 9. I collaborated with Sara Brentano, who did the models’ makeup, and Charlie Price on their clothing and hair pieces.

 That was my first fashion show.
 I had seen my work on display on mannequins, but this was the first time I got to see it move.
 It was a really wonderful event.
 It was great to see all the local talent as well as the world-renowned designers that were a part of the event.

 I also do pieces made out of woven metal and small silver jewelry for everyday wear.
 You can see all my work on my website, www.jessemathes.com, and the silver jewelry is at the Foothills Art Center in Golden for its Holiday Art Market.

 I enjoy going to the mountains and hiking.
 And I also like to cook — experimenting with new recipes.
 I am a combination stay-at-home mom and metalsmith.
 I have two kids, who are 4 and 6.
 It’s been great being able to spend so much time with them.

 I feel very lucky to be able to do all the activities with them that I wouldn’t be able to do if I had to go to work every day.

 If you have suggestions for My Name Is..., contact Christy Steadman at email@example.com.